-Tailored Care Management will be performed by a care manager workforce spanning AMH+ practices, CMAs, Clinically Integrated Networks (CINs), and Tailored Plans.
-Because it will take time to build adequate provider-based infrastructure, the Department anticipates that, in the short-term, the majority of members under Tailored Care Management will be assigned to Tailored Plan-based care managers.
-However, the Department's vision is to increase, over time, the proportion of actively engaged Tailored Plan members receiving care management from AMH+ practices and CMAs as described below (see Section III.
-5. "Glide Path" to Provider-based Care Management).
+Tailored Care Management will be performed by a care management workforce spanning AMH+ practices, CMAs, Clinically Integrated Networks (CINs), and Tailored Plans/PIHPs.
+Because it will take time to build adequate provider-based infrastructure, the Department anticipates that, in the short-term, the majority of members under Tailored Care Management will be assigned to plan-based care managers.
+However, the Department's vision is to increase, over time, the proportion of actively engaged Tailored Plan/PIHP members receiving care management from AMH+ practices and CMAs as described below (see Section III.
+6. "Glide Path" to Provider-based Care Management).